Form preview

 Picture

-• Homeowners undertaking HVAC system alterations
+• Homeowners undertaking residential HVAC alterations

-• Licensed building designers involved in residential projects
+• Contractors involved in HVAC modification projects

-• Real estate agents facilitating property transactions
+• Real estate professionals managing property disclosures

-• Local building authority inspectors
+• Local government officials overseeing building codes

 What is the Certificate of Compliance – Residential Alteration Prescriptive?